History of Alcoholics Anonymous

 Here are the 12 Steps

-8. Made a list of persons we had harmed and became willing to make amends to them all.
+- Made a list of persons we had harmed and became willing to make amends for them all.

 The first big step in entering recovery is to recognise you have a problem with alcohol.
 If you have accepted that you may have an issue with alcoholism and wish to stop drinking, that is half the battle.
-You have already made a huge leap forward by deciding to attend AA meetings in the first place.
+You have already made an enormous leap forward by deciding to attend AA meetings in the first place.

-Now you can benefit from the empathy and support which has been at the centre of the care Alcoholics Anonymous has provided since its very inception.
-AA has championed the belief you can overcome any obstacle, or addiction, by talking about your issues with people who have experienced them for themselves.
-This goes back to when the organisation was first created back in the 1930s.
+Now, you can benefit from the empathy and support that have been central to Alcoholics Anonymous’s care since its inception.
+AA has championed the belief that you can overcome any obstacle or addiction by talking about your issues with people who have experienced them for themselves.
+This belief goes back to when the organisation was first created in the 1930s.

-Alcoholics Anonymous was originally an offshoot of the Oxford Group, a non-secular organisation endorsing religious beliefs that rose to prominence in Europe and the USA in the early 1900s.
-Established by Frank Buchman, a Christian missionary from the States who advocated the notion of giving one’s life to God, a concept that would prove to be a defining feature of AA’s lauded 12-step program.
+Alcoholics Anonymous was originally an offshoot of the Oxford Group, a non-secular organisation endorsing religious beliefs that rose to prominence in Europe and the USA in the early 1900s—established by Frank Buchman, a Christian missionary from the States who advocated giving one’s life to God, a concept that would prove to be a defining feature of AA’s lauded 12-step program.

 In the early thirties, a man known as Rowland H, from Rhode Island, received treatment for his alcoholism by the Oxford Group, having been referred there by the famous psychiatrist Carl Jung from Switzerland, often called one of the fathers of psychotherapy.
 Jung believed the key to his recovery lay in Rowland H opening himself spiritually or experiencing a conversion.
 Rowland finally ceased consuming alcohol when he read about Frank Buchman and the organisation he founded, the Oxford Group.